keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 Let's start by understanding what we mean by a **system** in ***Systems Thinking***.
 A system can be a business, a school, a university, a team, and it also applies to a rainstorm system, a production system, a healthcare system, etc.

-So if we take an organization as a system, we can use Systems Thinking as a way of looking at that organization differently: looking at the actions and interactions, not as isolated parts of the system, but as interrelated, how they work together, and how they impact each other.
+So if we take an organization as a system, we can use Systems Thinking as a way of looking at it differently: looking at the actions and interactions, not as isolated parts of the system, but as interrelated, how they work together, and how they impact each other.
 Systems Thinking helps us see how our own actions create the problems we experience and how to make changes.

 When an organization follows Systems Thinking and all its best practices, tools and disciplines, it is called a ***Learning Organization***.
 I like the term because it represents an organization that is always in the state of learning, continually expanding its capacity to create its future.